isabella232/devo-ps.github.io/_posts/blog/2013-03-06-troubleshooting-5minutes-on-a-yet-unknown-box.md

 layout: post
 ---

-Back when our team was dealinG with operations, optimization and scalability at [our previous company](http://wiredcraft.com), we had our fair share of troubleshooting poorly performing applications and infrastructures of various sizes, often large (think CNN or the World Bank).
+Back when our team was dealing with operations, optimization and scalability at [our previous company](http://wiredcraft.com), we had our fair share of troubleshooting poorly performing applications and infrastructures of various sizes, often large (think CNN or the World Bank).
 Tight deadlines, "exotic" technical stacks and lack of information usually made for memorable experiences.

-The cause of the issues rarely was obvious at first sight: here are a few things we usually got started with.
+The cause of the issues was rarely obvious: here are a few things we usually got started with.

-### Getting some context
+### Get some context

 Don't rush on the servers just yet, you need to figure out how much is already known about the server and the specifics of the issues.
 You don't want to waste your time (trouble) shooting in the dark.